A Discriminative Latent-Variable Model for Bilingual Lexicon Induction

 \subsection{Experimental Details}

-\paragraph{Datasets} For bilingual dictionary induction, we use the English--Italian dataset by \newcite{Dinu2015} and the English--German and English--Finnish datasets by \newcite{Artetxe2017}.
-For cross-lingual word similarity, we use the RG-65 and WordSim-353 cross-lingual datasets for English--German and the WordSim-353 cross-lingual dataset for English--Italian by \newcite{Camacho-Collados2015}.
+\paragraph{Datasets.} For bilingual dictionary induction, we use the English--Italian dataset from \citet{Dinu2015} and the English--German and English--Finnish datasets by \citet{Artetxe2017}.
+For cross-lingual word similarity, we use the RG-65 and WordSim-353 cross-lingual datasets for English--German and the WordSim-353 cross-lingual dataset for English--Italian by \citet{Camacho-Collados2015}.

-\paragraph{Monolingual Embeddings} We follow \newcite{Artetxe2017} and train monolingual embeddings with word2vec, CBOW, and negative sampling \cite{Mikolov2013d} on a 2.8 billion word corpus for English (ukWaC + Wikipedia + BNC), a 1.6 billion word corpus for Italian (itWaC), a 0.9 billion word corpus for German (SdeWaC), and a 2.8 billion word corpus for Finnish (Common Crawl).
+\paragraph{Monolingual Representations.} We follow \citet{Artetxe2017} and train monolingual representations with word2vec, CBOW, and negative sampling \citep{Mikolov2013d} on a 2.8 billion word corpus for English (ukWaC + Wikipedia + BNC), a 1.6 billion word corpus for Italian (itWaC), a 0.9 billion word corpus for German (SdeWaC), and a 2.8 billion word corpus for Finnish (Common Crawl).\looseness=-1

-\paragraph{Seed dictionaries} Following \newcite{Artetxe2017}, we use dictionaries of 5,000 words, 25 words, and a numeral dictionary consisting of words matching the \texttt{[0-9]+} regular expression in both vocabularies.\footnote{The resulting dictionaries contain 2772, 2148, and 2345 entries for English--\{Italian, German, Finnish\} respectively.} In line with \citet{Sogaard2018}, we additionally use a dictionary of identically spelled strings in both vocabularies.
+\paragraph{Seed Dictionaries.} Following \citet{Artetxe2017}, we use dictionaries of 5,000 words, 25 words, and a numeral dictionary consisting of words matching the \texttt{[0-9]+} regular expression in both vocabularies.\footnote{The resulting dictionaries contain 2772, 2148, and 2345 entries for English--\{Italian, German, Finnish\} respectively.} In line with \citet{Sogaard2018}, we additionally use a dictionary of identically spelled strings in both vocabularies.

-\paragraph{Implementation details} Similar to \newcite{Artetxe2017}, we stop training when the improvement on the average cosine similarity for the induced dictionary is below \(1\times 10^{-6}\) between succeeding iterations.
-Unless stated otherwise, we induce a dictionary of 200,000 source and 200,000 target words as in previous work \cite{Mikolov2013e,Artetxe2016}.
-For optimal 1:1 alignment, we have observed the best results by keeping the top $k=3$ most similar target words.
-If using a rank constraint, we restrict the matching in the E-step to the top 40,000 words in both languages.\footnote{We validated both values with identical strings using the 5,000 word lexicon as validation set on English--Italian.} Finding an optimal alignment on the 200,000 $\times$ 200,000 graph takes about 25 minutes on CPU;\footnote{Training takes a similar amount of time as \cite{Artetxe2017} due to faster convergence.} with a rank constraint, matching takes around three minutes.
+\paragraph{Implementation.} Similar to \citet{Artetxe2017}, we stop training when the improvement on the average cosine similarity for the induced dictionary is below \(1\times 10^{-6}\) between succeeding iterations.
+Unless stated otherwise, we induce a dictionary of 200,000 source and 200,000 target words as in previous work \citep{Mikolov2013e,Artetxe2016}.
+For optimal one-to-one (1:1) alignment, we have observed the best results by keeping the top $k=3$ most similar target words.
+If using a frequency constraint, we restrict the matching in the E-step to the top 40,000 words in both languages.\footnote{We validated both values with identical strings using the 5,000 word lexicon as validation set on English--Italian.} Finding the optimal alignment on the $200,000 \times 200,000$ graph takes about 25 minutes on CPU;\footnote{Training takes a similar amount of time as \citep{Artetxe2017} due to faster convergence.} with the frequency constraint, matching takes around three minutes.\looseness=-1